rokabytedev/noejicom/noeji_tos/noeji_app_tos/privacy_policy.md

 ## 6. Your Rights and Choices

-Depending on your location and applicable law, you may have certain rights regarding your personal information.
-For US users, these may include:
+You have certain rights and choices regarding your personal information, which you can exercise as described below.
+Depending on your jurisdiction (such as Australia, Canada, or New Zealand), you may have additional legal rights, which are detailed in Section 10.

 *   **Access and Update:** Accessing and Updating Your Information: You can access and update information that you create and store directly within Noeji, such as your ideabook names.
 The name and email address associated with your Google or Apple login are provided by those services.
 While you cannot change this information directly through Noeji, updates made in your Google or Apple account will generally be reflected in your Noeji profile upon subsequent logins.
 You can manage app connections and data sharing through your respective Google or Apple account settings.
 *   **Delete User Content:** You can delete your ideabooks, ideas, and notes within the app.
 Deleting an ideabook will also delete its associated ideas and notes.